JohanDegraeve/xdripswift/Docs/DirectLibreRoadmap.md

 connection events and one local reading-expiry update while the page is visible;
 there is no Watch polling.
 Interface device checks are pending (see validation).
-Interrupted transfer still needs a controlled test; background delivery timing and optional runtime features are being restored in milestone 8.
-Opt-in background location and its three accuracy choices are implemented; physical runtime checks are pending.
-See [runtime options](DirectLibreRuntime.md).
-This checkpoint is not yet feature-equivalent to the reference prototype.
+Interrupted transfer still needs a controlled test; background delivery timing and milestone 8 now restores opt-in location with three accuracy choices, minimal underwater foreground support/manual Water Lock and the manual delivery-test notification in separate commits.
+See [runtime options and device checks](DirectLibreRuntime.md).
+Physical runtime checks and milestone 9 diagnostics remain pending; this checkpoint is not yet fully feature-equivalent to the reference prototype.

 An installation over the prototype disconnected until the app was reinstalled.
 A retained unlock-code mismatch is a plausible code-supported explanation, not a